zenml-io/zenml/examples/mlflow_deployment/README.md

   by the continuous deployment pipeline to get online predictions based on live data

+You can control which pipeline to run by passing the `--deploy` and/or the `--predict` flag to the `run.py` launcher.

 In the deployment pipeline, ZenML's MLflow tracking integration is used to log the hyperparameter values -- as well as the trained model itself and the model evaluation metrics -- as MLflow experiment tracking artifacts into the local